haesleinhuepf/git-bob/readme.md

 ## Limitations

 * `git-bob` was tested for Python projects only (yet).
-* It cannot solve issues where changing multiple files is required.
+* It cannot solve issues where changing long files is required.
+As the output of the LLMs is limited to 4096 tokens, it is not possible to modify longer files.
+* It cannot solve issues where running and testing the code is required.
 * It has only limited logic to control who is allowed to trigger it.
   If you are a repository member, you can trigger it.
-  If others send a pull-request, some repository member must allow the action to run manually.
+  If others send a pull-request, a repository member must allow the action to run manually.
-* `git-bob` is not compatible with locally running open-source/weight LLMs.
+* `git-bob` is incompatible with locally running open-source/-weight LLMs.
   This might make sense when being executed locally only.
 In the Github-CI this might be impossible.

 ## Similar projects